How pornography affects children, teenagers and young people

 Then try to get your child talking about what they’ve seen.
 These questions might help:

 - What did you do after you saw it?

 Praise your child for telling you and explain that it’s always best to ask questions and talk about scary or confusing things.

 What to say when children deliberately view pornography

-If this happens, you could tell your child that it’s OK to be curious about sex.
+If this happens, you could tell your child that it’s OK to be curious about bodies and sex.
 Then you could explain what pornography is and why it isn’t good for children to see it.
-It’s important to emphasise that sex itself isn’t wrong or bad, but that sex and pictures of sex are for adults, not children.
+It’s important to emphasise that naked bodies and sex aren’t wrong or bad.
+Then you could suggest looking for information together.

 What your child can do in future